uoitsci/pi-labs/content/lab/ssdisplay1.md

 segment.write_display()
 {{< /highlight >}}

-Note:  You can turn the colon (:) on or off:
+You can turn the colon (:) on or off:

 {{< highlight python >}}
 from Adafruit_LED_Backpack.SevenSegment import SevenSegment